rstemmer/musicdb/docs/source/usage/install.rst

 .. warning::

-   In Germany, password protecting the audio stream is mandatory for legal reasons (GEMA), if the stream is accessible from the internet.
+   In Germany, password protecting the audio stream is mandatory for legal reasons (GEMA).
+   Configure Icecast to ask for a password if the stream is accessible from the internet.

 Download
 --------